onap/vnfrqts-guidelines/docs/vnf_guidelines.rst

 communities imply corresponding changes in processes at many industry collaboration bodies.
-With limited operational experience and much more dynamic requirements, open source communities are expected to evolve these VNF/PNF guidelines further before final documentation of those aspects necessary for standardization.
-This document and accompanying refer documents provides VNF/PNF providers, NCSPs and other interested 3rd parties a set of guidelines and requirements for the design, build and overall lifecycle management of VNFs.
+With limited operational experience and much more dynamic requirements, open source communities are expected to evolve these VNF or PNF guidelines further before final documentation of those aspects necessary for standardization.
+This document and accompanying refer documents provides VNF or PNF providers, NCSPs and other interested 3rd parties a set of guidelines and requirements for the design, build and overall lifecycle management of VNFs.

-**VNF/PNF Providers**
+**VNF or PNF Providers**

-PNF suppliers and those transitioning from providing physical network functions to providing VNFs as well as new market entrants should find these VNF/PNF requirements and guidelines a useful introduction to the requirements to be able to develop VNFs/PNFs for deployment into a Network Cloud.
-VNF/PNF Providers may also be interested to test their VNFs/PNFs in the context of an open source implementation of the environment.
+PNF suppliers and those transitioning from providing physical network functions to providing VNFs as well as new market entrants should find these VNF or PNF requirements and guidelines a useful introduction to the requirements to be able to develop VNFs or PNFs for deployment into a Network Cloud.
+VNF or PNF Providers may also be interested to test their VNFs or PNFs in the context of an open source implementation of the environment.

 **Network Cloud Service Providers (NCSPs)**